raphael-group/superdendrix/README.md

 in the data directory.

 ### Commands
-To run SuperDendrix on on the CERES dataset, use the following commands:
+SuperDendrix modules are run using the following commands:

 #### Module 1